seancorfield/honeysql/README.md

 => ["SELECT a, b, c FROM foo WHERE (f.a = ?)" "baz"]
 ```

-You can build up a SQL map yourself or use helper functions.

-`build` is the Swiss Army Knife helper.
+You can build up SQL maps yourself or use helper functions. `build` is the Swiss Army Knife helper.
 It lets you leave out brackets here and there:

 ```clj
 (sql/build :select :*